facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 CalendarModule.createCalendarEvent(‘foo’, ‘bar’);
 ```

-> Note this assumes that the place you are importing `CalendarModule` is in the same hierarchy as `CalendarModule.js`.
+> This assumes that the place you are importing `CalendarModule` is in the same hierarchy as `CalendarModule.js`.
 Please update the relative import as necessary.

 ### Argument Types